jncraton/operating-systems-cpsc4420/lectures/08-stacks.md

 #include <stdio.h>

 void increment(int i) {
-  // This will not change the callers value i = i + 1;
+  // This will not change the caller's value i = i + 1;
 }